Glory-creat/Flutter/README.md

 <!-- var object = '(\'it\'s correct\')'; //The purpose of the backslash to escape single quotes
   // var object2 = "it's correct"; //Using double quote does not affect escaping print('$object is correct'); //where "\" serves as an escape character -->

+2. I learnt about Null safety; Nullable and Non-nullable types, Nullability annotations, and late variables.